JRoehrig/dgm1/doc/tutorial/tutorial.rst

 Using conda
 ^^^^^^^^^^^

-evapotranspiration is not available in conda, but we recommend to install numpy and gdal with conda before installing evapotranspiration with pip:
+dgm1 is not available in conda, but we recommend to install numpy and gdal with conda before installing dgm1 with pip:

 ::

     conda install numpy
     conda install gdal
-    pip install evapotranspiration
+    pip install dgm1

 Introduction
 ____________